shuichiotake/NADP/README.md

 # Introduction

-This package makes experimental results in the paper "A Neighbourhood-Aware Differential Privacy Mechanism for Static Word Embeddings".
+This package makes experimental results in the paper [A Neighbourhood-Aware Differential Privacy Mechanism for Static Word Embeddings](https://arxiv.org/abs/2309.10551).

 # Requirement